build-server-protocol/build-server-protocol/CONTRIBUTING.md

-Because now most of the docs are generated from the smithy model, we added [approval tests](https://approvaltests.com/) which ensure that the generated spec doesn't accidentaly break.
+Because now most of the docs are generated from the smithy model, we added [approval tests](https://approvaltests.com/) which ensure that the generated spec doesn't accidentally break.
 If you make a change which affects the generated spec please run `sbt test`.
 Approval test driver should automatically display a diff for you, but if it does not happen, you should review the new version manually.
 In directory `codegen/src/test/scala` there will appear